YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Chibi sniper (Very High single target damage, rapid reload but low volume of fire)**, flagship protector.

 * Skill:
   * Main Gun cooldown reduced by -40% and, upon firing, launch a [burst of DD AP shots](https://streamable.com/wrkban); also, every 20s, fire [three BB AP shells](https://streamable.com/wrkban) at a target (chibi preferred).
+If Fate 5, the barrage is fired from the flagship position regardless of her own.
-    * The 16 DD AP SHOTS deal 36 bdmg with 90/70/40 mods.
+    * The 16 DD AP SHOTS deal 40 bdmg with 90/70/40 mods.
 They are modified by 100% of the unit's FP.
-    * The 3 BB AP SHELLS deal 170 bdmg with 30/130/110 mods.
+    * The 3 BB AP SHELLS deal 186 bdmg with 30/130/110 mods.
 They are modified by 100% of the unit's FP.
   * If mounting a HE main gun... gain +5% FP, +15% AA and increase the modifier against Heavy Armour by +15%.
 If mounting an AP main gun... gain +5% FP, +15% Reload and +20% Main Gun CritRate.
 If the unit is above 75% HP, absorb half the damage taken by the flagship; if the unit is below 75% HP, gain +15% Evasion and Accuracy.
   * Deal +15% damage to Sirens.
   * Starts the battle with a preloaded volley.
 Has no additional MGM.